 Patients who have previously undergone one or more rhinoplasty procedures and are unhappy with their cosmetic or functional result may require revision rhinoplasty.

 Rhinoplasty is typically an outpatient procedure performed under general anesthesia.
 Before you are placed under sedation, you’ll review your treatment plan with your surgeon.
-During an “open” nose surgery, Dr. Chang will start with a tiny incision on the columella, and then lift the skin and cartilage covering the nasal structures.
-She’ll then sculpt a new nose shape, removing or reducing excess skin, cartilage, and bone before redraping the skin and suturing the incision closed.5 During a “closed” nose surgery, Dr. Chang will make the incisions on the nasal membrane to access the underlying nasal structures, which will be reshaped before being sutured closed.
+During an “open” nose surgery, Dr. Hussain will start with a tiny incision on the columella, and then lift the skin and cartilage covering the nasal structures.
+He will then sculpt a new nose shape, removing or reducing excess skin, cartilage, and bone before redraping the skin and suturing the incision closed.5 During a “closed” nose surgery, Dr. Hussain will make the incisions on the nasal membrane to access the underlying nasal structures, which will be reshaped before being sutured closed.

 Rhinoplasty is typically an outpatient procedure, so patients go home following surgery.
 While the healing process is different for everyone, generally one week of downtime is required after nasal surgery.
 The nose cast will be removed seven days after the procedure, which is also when sutures from an open rhinoplasty are removed.
 Depending on the thickness of a patient's skin, we may inject a steroid to help bring down the swelling during a post-op appointment.
 Bruising and swelling will resolve after about four to six weeks.
 Complete healing will take at least a year, with nose job results continuing to improve during that time.